WGLab/biocluster/10 Misc Linux configuration.md

 # install MongoDB in Rocks 7 (CentOS 7) to work with PHP

-The procedure below describes my journal to set up PHP-based web server under Rocks 7 that uses MongoDB.
+The procedure below describes my journey to set up PHP-based web server under Rocks 7 that uses MongoDB.
 It is not straightforward and I hope that I remember everything that I have done, but I may have missed something below.

 First, install MongoDB.
 Just follow standard instructions at https://docs.mongodb.com/v3.2/tutorial/install-mongodb-on-red-hat/.
 Remember CentoOS is based on RedHat, so the same procedure works.
 Note that by default "SELINUX=disabled" in Rocks, but it may not be the case in typical CentOS.
 Make sure to run `service mongod start` to start the service.
 Unlike previous versions of CentOS, the `chkconfig` command only works for SysV services now, and you need to use `systemctl` for other services.
 But anyway, if you just run `chkconfig mongod on`, it will automatically re-direct the command to `systemctl enable mongod.service` to make sure that mongod service runs when the computer restarts.